Tafara-N/alx-low_level_programming/0x0E-structures_typedef/README.md

 False: the second does not compile

-False: the members of the structures will not have the same values
+False: the members of the structures will not have the same values.

 ## Tasks